 As well as the usual health and safety advice for bonfire night, fireworks can contain a number of different chemicals that are dangerous to dogs and other animals if ingested.
 These include fuels, metals, colouring agents, phosphorous, sulphurs and nitrates.

 Signs include vomiting, diarrhoea, abdominal discomfort and incoordination.

 Around this time of year, glow sticks are also a cause for concern.
 These tubes are made of a bendy plastic containing a liquid called dibutyl phthalate that glows in the dark.
 Dogs, especially puppies, might be attracted to them to chew.
 They are extremely unpleasant to taste and even small amounts will cause excessive hyper-salivation and foaming at the mouth.
 The liquid is very irritating to the skin and eyes.
 For ingestion of glow sticks, lots of oral fluids will help dilute the chemical.
 Irrigation of the eyes with water or sterile saline is recommended and use luke-warm soapy water for exposure to the skin.

 What first aid treatment can you carry out?

 - Contact your veterinary surgery and tell them exactly what your dog has ingested.
 They will be able to provide you with the best treatment whist waiting to see them.

-- Making your dog sick can cause more problems and is often not recommended – Never make your dog vomit if:
+- Making your dog sick can cause more problems.
+They can inhale the toxin in to the lungs and choke on vomit.
+So Never make your dog vomit unless your vet tells you and definitely NOT if: